 Tommee Tippee Feeding

-Read Full Review: Tommee Tippee Bottle
+Read review: Tommee Tippee Bottle

 Top Pick for Innovation

-Read Full Review: Comotomo
+Read review: Comotomo

 Analysis and Test Results

 Some babies will take to just about any bottle whether they've experienced the breast or not, but many babies have difficulties with new bottles and nipples causing frustration for parents and baby alike.
 With so many bottle options on the market, it isn't as simple as picking one off the shelf and throwing it in your cart.
 What if baby likes a wider more breast like style nipple?
 What if you have decided to limit your little one's exposure to plastic?
 What if your baby is prone to gas and colic?
-Knowing which bottle might be your best bet given all the different shapes, sizes, materials, vents, valves and nipples can be a daunting task.
+Knowing which bottle might be your best bet given all the different shapes, sizes, materials, vents, valves, and nipples can be a daunting task.
 We considered 30 of the trending bottles on the market before choosing 9 to test side-by-side.

 When using each bottle, we considered several different performance metrics to determine scores and overall ranks.The information in the sections below provides in-depth testing details.

 The one thing a bottle shouldn't do is have leaks.
-While some leak a little around the nipple when a baby is drinking, a phenomenon not unlike what happens during breastfeeding, none should leak while being transported or in a diaper bag.
+While some products leak a little around the nipple when a baby is drinking, a phenomenon not unlike what happens during breastfeeding, none should leak while being transported or in a diaper bag.
 Leaking inside a diaper bag can lead to a stinky wet mess and lack of food for baby when you reach your destination.
 Excessively leaking while feeding can result in a mess and a frustrated child who has difficulty drinking or at the very least a loss of potential nutrition that leaves baby still feeling hungry.
 This metric is one of the most important in transition and sippy cups, and while it may not be the most important for bottles, it is still a priority for most parents to avoid the mess and loss of food.

-Given this, we tested each bottle for leakage and how likely it is to leak while feeding, in a diaper bag, or simply sitting on the counter or in the fridge.
+Given this, we tested each bottle for leakage and how likely it is to leak while feeding, in a diaper bag, or just sitting on the counter or in the fridge.
 Our tests were conducted side-by-side and helped us determine which could hold their liquid and which had difficulty.
 The high score for leakage is 9 shared by three different bottles including the Editors' Choice option, the Lifefactory glass bottle, which didn't leak while baby fed or while in the diaper bag.
 The low score is a 4 for the Medela Breastmilk bottle that leaked both from the nipple and the collar.

 Every bottle has a nipple design and shape they are proud of, and it is one of the features that most manufacturers brag about in their advertising.
 Silicone makes up all of the nipples we tested, but some are shaped more like a natural breast, like the Comotomo, and some offer internal design features that help prevent nipple collapse or limit the amount of air intake while feeding to help prevent colic, gas, and spit-up.